 In July of 2017 the Value of Vaccination Research Network (VoVRN) issued a call for concept notes focused on the broader social and economic impact of vaccination.
 Out of the 30 concept notes received, the VoVRN requested full proposals from six study teams.
-After a rigorous review of those proposals involving the VoVRN’s Secretariat, members of the Steering Committee, and external expert reviewers, the VoVRN identified three studies to recommend for funding, two of which are now under way (contract negotiations for one recommended study are still pending).
+After a rigorous review of those proposals involving the VoVRN’s Secretariat, members of the Steering Committee, and external expert reviewers, the VoVRN identified three studies to recommend for funding.
 The VoVRN also identified one pilot study for funding that emerged during the initial call for concept notes.
 Finally, a Harvard-led research team will conduct an additional study under the auspices of the VoVRN.
 These projects are supported by a grant from the Bill & Melinda Gates Foundation.

 Collectively, these exceptionally promising studies cover a range of methodologies, geographies, pathogens, and vaccines.
 The VoVRN is happy to announce the following projects: